muhme/joomla-branches-tester/README.md

 ### Cypress GUI System Tests

 If a test specification fails, it is often helpful to watch the test in the browser and see all Cypress log messages and to be able to repeat the test quickly.
-You have to give the needed version to run:
+You must specify the required Joomla version for whose instance the Cypress GUI is to be started (requires an installed Cypress):
 ```
 scripts/cypress.sh 51
 ```